 - Self-disciplined – acting with integrity and diligence

 ABOUT THE BOOK: RISKY STRATEGY

 The story suggests that strategy is inherently risky, and that leaders and their organisations need strength of character in order to take the right risks in making strategic decisions.
 It explores the different ways in which leaders work with risk, and introduces us to formal analytical “elephants” and informal intuitive “tigers”.
-I look at risk as variability and as crisis – and how this flows through to financial and reputational risk.
-I look at illusions and mind games that can throw us off the scent.
+It looks at risk as variability and as crisis – and how this flows through to financial and reputational risk.
+It examines illusions and mind games that can throw us off the scent.

-I draw on the philosophy of winning, from business, military and sport perspectives.
-I consider how leaders select the right variables, and combine analysis with intuition to take smart risks.
-I look at how they innovate, and how they mitigate the risks of innovation.
-I think about what makes organisations better at dealing with risk, and what helps us as leaders to feel safer with it.
+It draws on the philosophy of winning, from business, military and sport perspectives.
+It considers how leaders select the right variables, and combine analysis with intuition to take smart risks.
+It looks at how they innovate, and how they mitigate the risks of innovation.
+It considers what makes organisations better at dealing with risk, and what helps us as leaders to feel safer with it.